 Acknowledgement of the Traditional Owners 2

 This Guide 3

 About Knox Family and Children's Services 3

 Summary of Knox Services 8

 Finding a Service 9

 If you have a newborn 9

 If you have moved into the area 9

 Enrolling in a Service 10

+10

-Community playgroups 10
+Community Playgroups 10

-Smalltalk Supported Playgroups 10
+Smalltalk Supported Playgroups Error!
+Bookmark not defined.

-Young Parent Supported Playgroups 10
+Young Parent Supported Playgroups Error!
+Bookmark not defined.

 Supported Playgroups 10

 Priority of access 11

 Immunisation 11

-Appointments/Bookings 12
+Appointments/Bookings 11

 Paying fees 12

 Preparing to Start 14

 Welcome 14

 Routines 15

 Key Age and Stage Diagram 15

+Smalltalk Supported Playgroups are facilitated by a Council staff member.
+15

 Supervision of children 16

 Communication 16

-Online Meetings 17
+Online Meetings 16

-Your feedback 17
+Your feedback 16

 Absences 17

 Educational programs 18

 Transition to school 19

 What to bring to each service 19

 Children Aged 0-3 20

 Children Aged 3-5 20

-Important dates (public holidays, curriculum dates, centre closures) 20
+Important dates (public holidays, curriculum dates, centre closures

 Visitors/excursions 21

 Family involvement 21

-Sustainable practices 22

-Health & safety 23